edrobinson/xajax-docs-1/docs/xajax.core_js/xajax.responseProcessor.md

 #### Function: xajax.responseProcessor.json

 Parse the JSON response into a series of commands.
-The commands are constructed by calling <xajax.tools.xml.parseAttributes> and
+The commands are constructed by calling xajax.tools.xml.parseAttributes and xajax.tools.xml.parseChildren.
-<xajax.tools.xml.parseChildren>.

 Parameters: